Special educational needs (SEN) advisory service

 Early years SEN advisory team (0-5 years)

-The early years SEN advisory team provides an early intervention and advice service for children with a wide range of special educational needs and/or disability (SEND) and their families, who are resident in Bromley or attend an early years provision in Bromley.
-For further information, download the parent information leaflet
+This team provides an early intervention and advice service for childrenin Bromley with a wide range of special educational needs and/or disability (SEND) and their families, who attend an early years setting in Bromley.
+Find out more through our parent information leaflet.

 Early years SEN Inclusion funding (SENIF) may be available to support the inclusion of children with SEND to access an early years setting.